ESRB to Place Labels on Games With ‘In-Game Purchases’

-After months of controversy and concerns regarding loot boxes, microtransactions and the like, the Entertainment Software Rating Board (ESRB) has announced its plans to add special labels to games with in-game purchasing options.
+After months of controversy regarding loot boxes, microtransactions, and the like, the Entertainment Software Ratings Board (ESRB) has announced plans to add special labels to games with in-game purchasing options.
 As Kotaku’s Jason Schreier reports, the label will be assigned to games featuring “bonus levels, skins, surprise items (such as item packs, loot boxes, mystery awards), music, virtual coins and other forms of in-game currency, subscriptions, season passes and upgrades (e.g., to disable ads).”

 Vance notes the label is primarily geared towards parents who may not be as informed about in-game purchasing.
 “Parents need simple information.
 We can’t overwhelm them with a lot of detail… We have not found that parents are differentiating between these different mechanics.”